 Undivided Bengal, often considered to be the richest province in Akhanda Bharat thrived under the patronage of the invaders namely the Delhi Sultanate, Mughals and the British.
-This province gradually imbibed the culture, language and religious norms of the invaders over the centuries.
+This province gradually imbibed the culture, language and religious norms of the invaders.

 An extraordinary example of temple architecture is the lesser-known Chandranath Shiva Temple in Hetampur village in Birbhum district.
 This stunning jewel has been mentioned in several books written by architects, historians and archaeologists since the late 1800s.